apache/spark/docs/howto/operator/kubernetes.rst

 How does this operator work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``KubernetesPodOperator`` uses the Kubernetes API to launch a pod in a Kubernetes cluster.
+The :class:`~airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator` uses the Kubernetes API to launch a pod in a Kubernetes cluster.
 By supplying an image URL and a command with optional arguments, the operator uses the Kube Python Client to generate a Kubernetes API request that dynamically launches those individual pods.
 Users can specify a kubeconfig file using the ``config_file`` parameter, otherwise the operator will default to ``~/.kube/config``.

-The ``KubernetesPodOperator`` enables task-level resource configuration and is optimal for custom Python dependencies that are not available through the public PyPI repository.
+The :class:`~airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator` enables task-level resource configuration and is optimal for custom Python dependencies that are not available through the public PyPI repository.
 It also allows users to supply a template YAML file using the ``pod_template_file`` parameter.
 Ultimately, it allows Airflow to act a job orchestrator - no matter the language those jobs are written in.